Financial Advice

 • Stay busy - you have less time to spend money.

 • Find an inexpensive hobby to occupy your time and stop you from spending money.
+Better yet, find a hobby that you can earn money doing.

 • Contribute the maximum each year to your 401K or to an IRA.